OTR-23 Oka

 Implications for Ukraine and Beyond

-This is not just a story of destruction but also of innovation.
-The crude, unreliable missiles of yesterday are becoming tools of precision.
-The rudimentary drones of the past are now weapons of choice.
-The weapons of tomorrow are being forged in the fires of today’s battles, and the lessons learnt will shape military technologies for generations to come.
+This story is not only about destruction; it’s also about new ideas.
+The crude and unreliable missiles of the past are now tools of precision.
+The simple drones of the past are now the weapons of choice.
+The fires of today’s battles are shaping the weapons of tomorrow, and the lessons learned will shape military technology for years to come.

 Conclusion

-The Russia-Ukraine conflict is accelerating a new era in military technology, where combat experience drives the evolution of weaponry.
-This fusion of battlefield feedback and technological innovation is creating a rapidly evolving arsenal that will not only reshape the current conflict but potentially define the future of global military engagements.
-As the war continues, the world watches closely, anticipating how these developments will change the rules of engagement for years to come.
+The war between Russia and Ukraine is speeding up the start of a new era in military technology, where combat experience shapes the development of weapons.
+This combination of feedback from the battlefield and new technology is making an arsenal that changes quickly and will not only change the current conflict but may also set the standard for how militaries around the world fight in the future.
+As the war goes on, the world is watching closely to see how these changes will affect the rules of engagement for years to come.

 References